diverse-project/melange/documentation.md

 }
 ~~~

-#### Load a model
+Here we :

-In order to load a model, your language provide a method `load(String)` that takes as parameter a path to a serialized model file.
+ * Load a model : your language provide a method `load(String)` that takes as parameter a path to a serialized model file.

-#### Call a transformation

-To call a transformation, each one provide a mathod `call(...)` that takes parameters if defined.
+ * Call a transformation : each one provide a mathod `call(...)` that takes parameters if defined.

-#### Launch the program
+## Run your project

-To launch your program, look inside the folder `src-gen` (where Melange generates Java files) and inside the package defined in your `.melange` right clic on the class named after your main transformation and select `Run As > Java Application`.
+Look inside the folder `src-gen` (where Melange generates Java files) and inside the package defined in your `.melange` right clic on the class named after your main transformation and select `Run As > Java Application`.

 ## A concrete example